The64thGamer/cheeseepedia/content/wiki/ocean-city-nj-600-boardwalk.md

 +++
+draft = false
-title = "Ocean City, NJ (600 Boardwalk)" draft = false tags = ["Locations"]
+title = "Ocean City, NJ (600 Boardwalk)" startDate = "1929-00-00"
-categories = [""]
-latitudeLongitude = ["39.27718216891677", "-74.56620273165741"]

-startDate = "1929-00-00"
 endDate = ""
-contributors = ["Jamsxyz","The 64th Gamer","PizzaEntertainmentFanX","Cheeseclassic","Destinationimagination95"]
-citations = ["<a href=\"https://www.facebook.com/photo?fbid=902259228612658&set=a.559772806194637\">https://www.facebook.com/photo?fbid=902259228612658&set=a.559772806194637</a>","<a href=\"https://youtu.be/UvaBNUrgag4\">https://youtu.be/UvaBNUrgag4</a>"]
 pageThumbnailFile = "lRNw4fmA25YWY6IB1mk1.avif"
+contributors = ["Jamsxyz", "The 64th Gamer", "PizzaEntertainmentFanX", "Cheeseclassic", "Destinationimagination95", "smileshy22"]
+citations = ["<a href=\"https://www.facebook.com/photo?fbid=902259228612658&set=a.559772806194637\">https://www.facebook.com/photo?fbid=902259228612658&set=a.559772806194637</a>", "<a href=\"https://youtu.be/UvaBNUrgag4\">https://youtu.be/UvaBNUrgag4</a>", "https://shorelocalnews.com/wonderland-animatronics-find-new-home-on-ocean-city-boardwalk/"]
+latitudeLongitude = ["39.27718216891677", "-74.56620273165741"]
+tags = ["Locations"]
+categories = ["Sally Corporation"]
 +++
 ***Ocean City, NJ (600 Boardwalk)*** is the first ***Gillian's Wonderland Pier*** that was founded in 1929 by ***David Gillian*** as a historic amusement park.
-The place contains a retrofitted {{< wiki-link "Pizza Time Theatre" >}} {{< wiki-link "Cyberamics Balcony Stage" >}} known as ***Rocky &amp; The Railroad Ramblers***.
+The place contains a retrofitted {{< wiki-link "Pizza Time Theatre" >}} {{< wiki-link "Cyberamics Balcony Stage" >}} known as ***Rocky &amp; The Railroad Ramblers*** (also known as ***The Man & Dog Show***).

 ## History

 Gillian's Wonderland Pier was founded in 1929 by David Gillian in Ocean City, New Jersey as a small amusement park.
 The park had multiple attractions, mainly the Ferris wheel &amp; Carousel.
 David gave up ownership to Bob &amp; Roy Gillian in 1957.
 Gillian's Fun-deck was turned into a water park somewhere after 1987.
-Gillian's would expand to Sea isle city, New Jersey as Gillian's Funland.
+Gillian's would expand to Sea Isle City, New Jersey as Gillian's Funland.
 On August 9, 2024, Gillian's owner and Ocean City Mayor, Jay Gillian, announced Gillian's would close permanently after the 2024 season.(1)

 ### Rocky &amp; The Railroad Ramblers